On the Trails

 For Those Afloat

 Experience the area by canoe or kayak on your own, or as part of our organized canoe tours.
 Princess Point is the best place from which to launch your craft.
+The east side as a dock to launch from, while the west side has a sand beach-like area that can also be used.
 Please remember that paddling is prohibited in posted areas during the nesting season (May and June) to protect vulnerable wildlife.
 Motorized boats are prohibited at all times, excluding for Gardens’ research purposes.

 Are the trails free to access?

-NOTE: General Admission applies to access the Arboretum during bloom season (May and June)
+NOTE: Time-ticketed parking applies to access the Arboretum during bloom season (May and June)

 Though hiking the trails is free, maintaining them and the nature sanctuaries (home to over 1,000 species) requires significant investment.
 Please consider support RBG’s conservation efforts with a donation.
 Learn more at rbg.ca/donate